+The 13.1 mile course features historical attractions; a quaint downtown with unique shops and chef-owned restaurants; a run alongside the Rappahannock River; and the now-famous Hospital Hill.
 Ideally situated halfway between Washington, DC, the nation’s capital, and Richmond, the capital of the Commonwealth, the Marine Corps Historic Half introduces runners to Fredericksburg, VA, an ideal weekend getaway spot.
-The 13.1 mile course features historical attractions from the Revolutionary and Civil War periods; a quaint downtown with unique shops and chef-owned restaurants; a run alongside the Rappahannock River; and the now-famous Hospital Hill.

 Just across the street from Kenmore, runners will notice the General Hugh Mercer Memorial Statue constructed in honor of his heroic and fatal actions at the Battle of Princeton during the American Revolution.
 Ahead, catch a glimpse of the Mary Washington Grave and Monument, dedicated by President Grover Cleveland in 1894, to the famed Fredericksburg resident and mother of George Washington.

-The course then proceeds with a right turn on Pelham Street and another right onto Fall Hill Ave as it become Canal Street.
+The course then proceeds with a right turn on Pelham Street and another right onto Fall Hill Ave.
 Here, runners are sure to enjoy the peach blossoms, roses and hundreds of other plants and vegetation along the old Rappahannock Canal.

 As runners proceed right onto Prince Edward Street, they will enter the historic residential district before returning to William Street.
 Runners will see downtown Fredericksburg while passing picturesque shops and churches, some that weathered the battle of Fredericksburg in 1862.
 With a left turn onto Charlotte Street, runners are greeted by the downtown Visitor’s Center.
 Another left turn on Caroline Street takes the course through scenic old town Fredericksburg.

 Continuing right onto Amelia Street, followed by a left on Sophia Street, the course passes the upper pontoon crossing used during the 1st Battle of Fredericksburg to cross the treacherous Rappahannock River by the northern soldiers.
-Returning to Caroline Street takes runners along the historic mill district and Old Mill Park, Fredericksburg most popular park with river front views.
+Returning to Caroline Street takes runners along the historic mill district and Old Mill Park, Fredericksburg’s most popular park with river front views.
 Caroline becomes Riverside Drive as the course again passes beneath historic US Route 1.
 After turning onto Fall Hill Avenue and a short run through the Normandy Village neighborhood, runners will have vista views as the course continues along the Rappahannock River.
 Once crossing the historic canal, runners make their way around the Fall Hill traffic circle to turn right onto Mary Washington Boulevard.
-Participants turn right onto Hospital Drive to scale Hospital Hill and receive an up close view of Mary Washington Hospital as they loop Hospital Drive.
+Participants turn right onto Hospital Drive to scale Hospital Hill and receive an up close view of Mary Washington Hospital as they conquer Hospital Hill.

 The final two-mile stretch of the course turns right onto Cowan Boulevard and right onto Carl D. Silver Parkway, leading runners to cross the finish line at the Fredericksburg Expo & Conference Center.

 After 26 miles, the Marine Corps Marathon course has a final climb of two-tenths of a mile to the finish line at the iconic Marine Corps War Memorial.
 Not to be outdone, the Marine Corps Historic Half in Fredericksburg, has its own vertical challenge: Hospital Hill, a 0.53-mile segment of the 13.1-mile course.
-Runners arrive at Mary Washington Healthcare campus at mile 10.5 after traveling downhill for the first nine miles of the Half.
+Runners arrive at Mary Washington Healthcare campus at mile 10.5.
 Hospital Hill is in the middle of a two-mile uphill climb that peaks at Cowan Boulevard crossing over Interstate 95.
 The much-talked-about Hospital Hill stretches over 930 yards in which the hill’s elevation doubles from 100 feet to 200 feet, or the equivalent of climbing to the top of a ten story building.
 Add to this the tease of a slight leveling off partway up Hospital Hill before encountering another eight percent grade.
 To finish the Historic Half or Semper 5ive, means a runner has conquered Hospital Hill.
 Those running the Devil Dog must best this Hill twice.